Agoric/documentation/main/zoe/api/zoe.md

 `privateArgs` are optional.
 Pass an object record here with any values that need to be made available to the contract code, but which should not be in the public terms.
-For example, to sharing minting authority among multiple contracts, pass in the following as `privateArgs`:
+For example, to share minting authority among multiple contracts, pass in the following as `privateArgs`:

 ```js